Leon H. Johnson: Death

-Johnson suffered a severe heart attack on October 22, 1968, shortly after delivering his "State of the University" address to the student body.
-About May 7, 1969, he underwent coronary bypass surgery in Minneapolis, Minnesota, to repair a blocked artery in his heart.
+Johnson had a severe heart attack on October 22, 1968, shortly after delivering his "State of the University" address to the student body.
+On about May 7, 1969, he underwent coronary bypass surgery in Minneapolis, Minnesota, to repair a blocked artery in his heart.
 During this period, William Johnstone, a professor of education and Vice President for Administration at MSU, handled most of the governance matters concerning the university.
 Johnstone acted as an "interim president" in all but name, although he frequently referred matters to Johnson for his input.

 Johnson returned to Bozeman on May 22, and attended the university commencement on June 8.
 On June 18, he saw his physician at about 10:00 A.M.
 He returned home, and ate lunch at about 1:00 P.M.
-He suffered another heart attack at 1:30 P.M., and died immediately in the presence of his wife and a neighbor.
+He had another heart attack at 1:30 P.M., and died immediately in the presence of his wife and a neighbor.

 After his death, William Johnstone was named Acting President.